farm-ng/amiga-dev-kit/website/docs/examples/file_reader/README.md

 # File Reader Example

 In this example you will learn how to upload data to this [program](https://github.com/farm-ng/farm-ng-amiga/tree/main/py/examples/file_reader) and run the example on your machine.

 This is an example data file you can use.
-We will also teach you how to get your own directly from the amiga.
+We will also teach you how to get your own directly from the Amiga.

 Follow the instructions to clone the repository if you haven't already [here](/docs/brain/brain-install.md#clone-the-repository)

 Now we will make a data folder for all of our log files and other things that will be useful to us.

 ## Make a Data folder
 ```bash